-Laurence Baker is Professor of Health Research and Policy, Chair of the Department of Health Research and Policy, and a CHP/PCOR fellow.
+Laurence Baker is the Bing Professor of Human Biology, a Professor of Health Policy and the Associate Chair for Education in the department, and a Senior Fellow at the Stanford Institute for Economic Policy Research.
 He is an economist interested in the organization and economic performance of the U.S. health-care system, and his research has investigated a range of topics including financial incentives in health care, competition in health-care markets, health insurance and managed care, and health-care technology adoption.
 Baker is a past recipient of the ASHE medal from ASHEcon and the Alice Hersch Award from AcademyHealth.
 He received his BA from Calvin College, and his MA and PhD in economics from Princeton University.

 Joshua Salomon, PhD, Associate Chair for Academic Affairs and Strategy

 Joshua Salomon is a Professor of Health Policy and the Associate Chair for Academic Affairs and Strategy in the department, and a Senior Fellow at the Freeman Spogli Institute for International Studies.
 His research focuses on measurement and valuation of health outcomes; modeling patterns and trends in major causes of global mortality and disease burden; and evaluation of health interventions and policies.
 He is an investigator on projects funded by the Centers for Disease Control, National Institutes of Health and the Bill & Melinda Gates Foundation, relating to modeling of infectious and chronic diseases and associated intervention strategies; methods for economic evaluation of public health programs; measurement of the global burden of disease; and assessment of the potential impact and cost effectiveness of new health technologies.
 He is Director of the Prevention Policy Modeling Lab, a multi-institution research consortium that conducts health and economic modeling relating to infectious disease.